Cofibration category of digraphs for path homology: Cofibrations of directed graphs

 \section{Cofibrations of directed graphs}

-In this section, we define a suitable notion of cofibration of directed graphs and prove some basic properties of these cofibrations.
-Many of these properties correspond to cofibration category axioms, but we defer the full proof that our cofibrations and weak equivalences comprise a cofibration category structure on $\DiGraph$ until \cref{sec:main-thm}.
+In this section, we define a suitable notion of cofibration of directed graphs (\cref{cofib-def}) and prove some closure properties of these cofibrations (\cref{cof-wide-subcat} through \cref{closed-under-transf-comp}).
+Many of these properties correspond to cofibration category axioms.
+Stability of acyclic cofibrations under pushout requires a proof of the excision axiom, to which we dedicate \cref{sec:excision}.
+We defer the full proof that our cofibrations and weak equivalences comprise a cofibration category structure on $\DiGraph$ until \cref{sec:main-thm}.
 Unless otherwise noted, $X$ and $A$ (resp.~$Y$ and $B$, $X'$ and $A'$) will refer to a graph and an induced subgraph, respectively.